gaionescu/php-hackathon-2022/README.md

 2. Do you think this type of selection process is suitable for you?

-   I think it is very efficient.
-It challenges people to improve their knowledge
+   I liked it.
+It enabled me to learn and improve my skills.

 3. What's your opinion about the complexity of the requirements?

-   The requirements are well suited for this kind of project
+   The requirements are well suited for this kind of project.

 4. What did you enjoy the most?

-   Getting to improve my programming skills, and practicing
+   Getting to practice, challenge myself.

 5. What was the most challenging part of this anti hackathon?

-   Learning to build my first API
+   Learning to build my first API.

 6. Do you think the time limit was suitable for the requirements?

-   The time limit for the application is enough for us to implement everything we know.
+   For the full completion of the task, more time would be needed.

 7. Did you find the resources you were sent on your email useful?